ErpNetDocs/webclient/commands/buttons.md

 - to enter Edit mode, press the blue button "Edit".
 The button disappears and is replaced by the "Save" button
 - to exit Edit mode - save changes, or discard changes

+> [!Note]
+> Will not appear if the Document (Record) is at Released state, because no edits are allowed then.

 ---

 ## New (+)